Climate change: Wind farms must benefit locals, campaigners say

 But people in the nearby communities said the turbines would be too close to homes.

-"If we can see and hear [the wind turbines] and if our wildlife and biodiversity is affected, we should at least benefit," said Pontypridd councillor, Dawn Wood.
+"If we can see and hear [the wind turbines] and if our wildlife and biodiversity is affected, we should at least benefit," said Pontypridd councillor Dawn Wood.

 Bute Energy said it had already reduced the number of planned turbines, each 200m (656ft) high, in response to concerns.

-It said the wind farm would help build a low-carbon, prosperous Wales for the future, with most turbines within an area approved for wind farms in Welsh government plans for 2040.
+It said the wind farm would help build a low-carbon, prosperous Wales, with most turbines within an area approved for wind farms in Welsh government plans for 2040.

 Ms Wood, whose home overlooks a field where some of the turbines would be, said she was "positive about alternative energy and wind farms".

-"Although the plans have been reduced as regards the number of turbines" she said, "we are concerned about the height and how visible they will be.
+"Although the plans have been reduced as regards the number of turbines," she said, "we are concerned about the height and how visible they will be.

 "We accept that there are good arguments for exploring alternative energy," she added.
 "But if our communities are affected by wind farms we feel they should be community owned."